dmi3aleks/ML/README.md

 ## Support Vector Machines

-This is a supervised learning technique that is somewhat similar to logistic regression with an addition of a Large Margin optimization.
+This is a supervised learning technique that is somewhat similar to logistic regression with an addition a Large Margin optimization.

 Instead of a sigmoid used in a Logistic Regression, a special cost function is used:
 1. "\_" for a positive example (i.e. is growing linearly as X values go farther from 1 in a direction of negative values;